Japanese / English

 Taniguchi-Ikeda M, et al. Pathogenic exon-trapping by SVA retrotransposon and rescue in Fukuyama muscular dystrophy.
 Nature 478:127-131, 2011

 We perform case-control association studies in Parkinson disease (PD) employing whole-exome sequence analysis to discover rare PD susceptibility variants.
 Employing a novel bioinformatics approach using GWAS loci in PD along with in vitro functional studies and MPTP mouse model analysis, we identified a novel drug candidate for the prevention of neurodegeneration in PD.
-We also identified genetic factors responsible for the individual difference of the effects of zonisamide by using GWAS.
+We also identified genetic factors responsible for the individual difference of the effects of zonisamide by using GWAS and transcriptome analysis.

 Chief: Toda, T.